The Middletown Police Communications Center is dedicated to providing the finest and most professional Public Safety Communications Services.

 - The 911 center is the hub and first link in the chain between the public and safety services.

-- The dispatchers dispatch for police, fire and EMS units and answer 911 calls for the cities of Middletown, Monroe, and Trenton as well as parts of Butler and Warren Counties.
+- The dispatchers dispatch for police, fire and EMS units and answer 911 calls for the city of Middletown, as well as parts of Butler and Warren Counties.

 - The center operates 24 hours a day, 365 days a year.

 - The dispatchers work under a tremendous amount of stress and perform duties with minimal breaks.

 - There are a minimum of 3 dispatchers on duty at all times.

 The Criminal Investigative Division is staff by a Major, Sergeant, 6 General Assignment Detectives, 2 Juvenile Detectives and an Identification/Crime Scene Detective.
 This team investigates all Part One (Major) Crimes in the city as well as Misdemeanor crimes of violence.
 The Special Operations Unit also is under this Division and are responsible for the investigation of Drug and Vice complaints in the city.

 K-9 UnitThe Middletown Police Department has a long history of K-9 handlers.
 Currently we have four K-9's.
 The mission of the Canine Unit is to support patrol with all functions.
 In addition to basic patrol dog responsibilities, our canines specialize in:

 - Evidence searches

 - Open area searches

 Public education is also an important element of the Canine (K-9) Unit.
 Our K9 unit also conducts public demonstrations for neighborhood, civic and community organizations on a regular basis.
 To schedule a demonstration call 513-425-7756.